Dominic Burgess

 Dominic Burgess (born 29 July 1982) is an English actor.
-He is known for his appearances in several television adverts and series such as Raising Hope, Doctor Who, It's Always Sunny in Philadelphia, and Feud: Bette and Joan.
+He is known for his appearances in several television adverts and series such as Raising Hope, Doctor Who, Agents of S.H.I.E.L.D., It's Always Sunny in Philadelphia, American Horror Story, Feud: Bette and Joan, and Star Wars: Skeleton Crew.

 Early life

 Burgess was born in Stoke-on-Trent, Staffordshire.
 He attended Newcastle-under-Lyme School, performing in school productions of Death of a Salesman and Twelfth Night, among others.
 He gained a place at the Academy of Live and Recorded Arts (ALRA) and won a Dance and Drama Awards Scholarship on the three-year Acting course.
 He auditioned for his first professional role on graduation day in his last year at ALRA for the film Batman Begins.